petrfejfar/travel-salesman-problem-genetic/README.md

 ## Approach <a name="approach"></a>

-Travelling salesman problem is NP-complete problem, so proposed algorithm is from evolutionary family.
+Travelling salesman problem is NP-complete problem.
+We use as approximation algorithm from evolutionary family.

 ### Genetic algorithm design

-We use stationary model with tournament selection strategy.
+We use stationary model with tournament linear order strategy.

-TODO what is stationary model
+In stationary model we are using stable set of population.
+Every population we alter only subset of this population.
+Best members of population survives to next generation.

-TODO what is tournament selection strategy
+In linear order strategy we choose the best individuals to evolve new population.

 #### Population <a name="population"></a>